-If you suspect a child is suffering from a nervousness disorder and you would like to help them, the first order of business is to talk to them about it – because you cannot help your child if they don’t agree they need your help.
+If you believe a child is suffering from a nervous disorder and you would like to help them, you need to talk to them about it.
+If you don’t you cannot help your child if they don’t agree they need your help.

-How may you tell if they are struggling with anxiety in the first place – particularly if your child is not quite sure about it, either?
+How do you know if they are struggling with anxiety in the first place?
+Particularly if your child is not quite sure about it, either?

-Anxiousness disorders, like many mood disorders, are regrettably sometimes difficult to notice because they are not like visible diseases – sufferers do not go around with red spots and a temperature.
+Anxiousness disorders, like many mood disorders, are sometimes difficult to notice.
+They are hard to see because they are not like visible diseases.
+Sufferers do not go around with red spots and a temperature.
 These are not the signs of an anxiety disorder.

 Some Anxiety Symptoms To Watch For

-This tendency could be pretty hard to spot in children; it is easier if their particular nervousness is a social anxiety disorder, in which case their avoidance will be centered around social situations.
-A serious treatment of nervousness requires therapy, which might leave you, as a parent, feeling a little useless or unable to help, but you might help in a lot of other aspects, from supporting your child physically during bad episodes to helping them challenge some portions of their fears on their very own.
+A serious treatment of nervousness requires therapy.
+Therapy might leave you, as a parent, feeling a little useless or unable to help.
+But you can help in lots of other ways.
+You can support your child during bad episodes.
+You can help them challenge some parts of their fears on their own.

 Children and Social Anxiety